Supporting community health

 The Health Equity Fund (HEF) provides grant funding to community organizations and agencies promoting health equity for Boulder community members experiencing health disparities.

-Congratulations to the programs that will receive Health Equity Fund (HEF) grants for 2024!
+Congratulations to the programs that received Health Equity Fund (HEF) grants for 2025!
+View the list of applicants and grant awards PDF.

 Background